AlexanRNA/nanowgs/README.md

 --outdir /path/to/output_dir -with-report -with-timeline
  ```

- ## Dorado basecalling ( April 2023 )
+ ## Dorado basecalling ( August 2023 )
  To run new ONT basecaller, use the following command.
-It will first convert fast5 files to pod5 and then proceed to basecall using ONT Dorado (v0.2.4).
+It will first convert fast5 files to pod5 and then proceed to basecall using ONT Dorado (v0.3.2).
 Make sure you specify the model and modified bases required.

  If no output directory is specified, the output will be located wherever the nextflow pipeline was started.
  You provide `--fast5` in case your data is in fast5 format and not in pod5.
 In case of pod5, no parameter/flag needs to be provided.

+ You can also use [rerio modified basecalling models](https://github.com/nanoporetech/rerio/tree/master#dorado-models).
+In that case, you need to update `rerio_config` with the native basecalling model and provide base modification you wish to call in `mod_bases`.
  ```
 /path/to/repo/nanowgs/main.nf \
 -profile singularity,slurm \